Washington State Minimum Wage

 If you are a full-time worker on minimum wage in Washington, your earnings could be as follows:

 Like the majority of other states, there are exceptions to the Washington state minimum wage depending on the location of your business.
-For example, Seattle’s minimum wage is $18.69 per hour in 2023.
+For example, Seattle’s minimum wage is higher in 2024.

 Washington Minimum Wage Exemptions